HMS Breda (1679): Service

 Bredah was commissioned on 26 July 1679 under the command of Captain John Moore, who died on 17 November of that year, so that she could be moved to Chatham Dockyard.
 She was recommissioned by 30 May 1689, when she was commanded by Captain Christopher Mason.
-In 1690 she was commanded by Captain Matthew Tennant and fought at the Battle of Beachy Head on 30 June of that year during the Nine Years' War as part of the English rear (the blue squadron).
+In 1690 she was commanded by Captain Matthew Tennant and fought at the Battle of Beachy Head on 30 June of that year during the Nine Years' War as part of the English rear (the Bluequadron).
 Bredah went on to participate in the Siege of Cork later that year.